 Developmental Pediatricians’ Services

-The Children’s Learning Institute has two Developmental and Behavioral Pediatricians, Dr. Williamson and Dr. Koshy.
+The Children’s Learning Institute has one Developmental and Behavioral Pediatrician, Dr. Williamson.
 Developmental pediatricians evaluate individuals from infancy through college age.
 They follow prematurely born children who are at risk for developmental problems as well as children with developmental delays and/or disorders, including those with neurodevelopmental issues such as Autism Spectrum Disorder.
 Many patients followed by a developmental pediatrician are seen for suspected or known ADHD, learning disorders such as dyslexia and dysgraphia, Autism Spectrum Disorders, or general developmental delays.
 Developmental pediatricians also manage medications for patients with ADHD as well as medications for some children identified as having Autism Spectrum Disorders.
 Although a physician referral is not needed, parents are encouraged to discuss the child’s needs with his or her primary care pediatrician when gathering information for the diagnostic evaluation.

 The developmental pediatricians use many different test instruments in their neurodevelopmental assessment depending upon the age of the patient and the presenting problem.
 Evaluation of the younger child will include assessment of general development, speech and language (expressive and receptive skills), fine and gross motor function, and interaction skills.
 School-aged children and adolescents will be assessed for academic skills, intellectual ability, attention, memory, and fine motor function/handwriting.

 For younger children the evaluation appointment will include history, assessment, and results of the evaluation with a written report mailed at a later time.
 During the discussion of the results, your developmental pediatrician will discuss his findings and answer parents’ questions as well as make recommendations regarding therapies (speech/language, physical therapy, occupational therapy, counseling, medical studies, etc.).